Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 3600MT/s

-1. Enabled by new CPU and platform launches, DDR5 adoption will ramp throughout CY2023 due to increasing needs for content creation, content distribution and content consumption.
+1. Enabled by new CPUs and platform launches, DDR5 adoption will continue to rise due to increasing needs for content creation, content distribution and content consumption

 2. All Crucial DDR5 memory (4800, 5200, 5600MT/s) are compatible with 12th/13th Gen Intel® Core™ or AMD Ryzen™ 6000/7000 Series processors.